fengshi96/ExactDiagPy/README.md

 # ExactDiag by PRIMME: Python Realization

-The program is designed to exact diagonalize several common quantum many-body models.
+The program is designed to exactly diagonalize several common quantum many-body models.
 It uses iterative methods developed in the project PRIMME (Python wrapper of Fortran).